 Forest pathology is the study of tree diseases, both in forests and in planted landscapes in developed areas (amenity plantings).
-In this web site, Forest and Shade Tree Pathology, we cover major diseases of trees, considering their causes (etiology), factors that affect their spread (epidemiology), ecological and economic impacts, and management.
+In this web site, we cover major diseases of trees, considering their causes (etiology), factors that affect their spread and intensification (epidemiology), ecological and economic impacts, and management.

 If you are going to spend time learning forest pathology, you should have some reason to think it is important.
 Consider some of the following aspects: